 “With Covid, individuals have felt out of the control, feeling like they have to protect themselves and their loved ones from these perceived threats,” Nelani says.
 “And in a time of uncertainty, it has instilled a lot of fear in individuals, which has increased levels of anxiety and depression, sometimes suicidal thoughts.“

 Isolation because of lockdowns, and a lack of social support, has only exacerbated challenges.
-As Nelani adds, there has been the loss of loves ones, and that’s led to grief.
+As Nelani adds, there has been the loss of loved ones, and that’s led to grief.

 The Importance of Spotting the Signs